Zum Hauptinhalt springen

 Funded by the German-Israeli Project Cooperation.

-To be started in 2025.
+The project started in March 2025.

 The project aims at an in-depth corpus-based investigation of differential object marking (DOM) in the Northeastern Neo-Aramaic dialect of Christian Urmi (Semitic).
 The system of DOM in Christian Urmi includes both differential object flagging (DOF) and differential